Libensemble/libensemble/README.rst

 ====================

 libEnsemble is a Python library to coordinate the concurrent evaluation of dynamic ensembles of calculations.
-Designed with flexibility in mind, libEnsemble can utilize massively parallel resources to accelerate the solution of design, decision, and inference problems.
+The library is developed to use massively parallel resources to accelerate the solution of design, decision, and inference problems and to expand the class of problems that can benefit from increased concurrency levels.

 libEnsemble aims for: